feedm3/learning-alexa-skills-basic-setup/README.md

 All settings from the developer console are defined in the [`.ask/config`](.ask/config), [`skill.json`](skill.json) and the language specific models in the [`models`](models) folder.

-- `npm run deploy-skill:init`: connect this project with your amazon developer console (you nonly have to do this once)
+- `npm run deploy-skill:init`: connect this project with your amazon developer console (you only have to do this once)
 - `npm run deploy-skill`: upload the configuration files to the amazon developer console

 > Note: The current ask cli doesn’t support updating the models json when you changed it with the skill builder.
 It